 Quantization

-In VTM 3, Maximum QP was extended from 51 to 63, and the signaling of initial QP was changed accordingly.
+In VTM4, Maximum QP was extended from 51 to 63, and the signaling of initial QP was changed accordingly.
 The initial value of SliceQpY is modified at the slice segment layer when a non-zero value of slice_qp_delta is coded.
 Specifically, the value of init_qp_minus26 is modified to be in the range of −( 26 + QpBdOffsetY ) to +37.

 In addition, the same HEVC scalar quantization is used with a new concept called dependent scala quantization.
 Dependent scalar quantization refers to an approach in which the set of admissible reconstruction values for a transform coefficient depends on the values of the transform coefficient levels that precede the current transform coefficient level in reconstruction order.
 The main effect of this approach is that, in comparison to conventional independent scalar quantization as used in HEVC, the admissible reconstruction vectors are packed denser in the N-dimensional vector space (N represents the number of transform coefficients in a transform block).
 That means, for a given average number of admissible reconstruction vectors per N-dimensional unit volume, the average distortion between an input vector and the closest reconstruction vector is reduced.
 The approach of dependent scalar quantization is realized by: (a) defining two scalar quantizers with different reconstruction levels and (b) defining a process for switching between the two scalar quantizers.